imagej/imagej.github.io/_pages/Git_Conflicts.md

 `jars/some-lib.jar`
 `plugins/Blub.jar`

-So you definitely need to think carefully about the resolution\!
+So you definitely need to think carefully about the resolution!

 ### Submodule conflicts